ArcBlock/dappideas/README.md

-# dappideas
+# dApps ideas

-Ideas collection for decentralized apps
+Ideas collection for decentralized apps (dApps) or tools that could improve developer experience.